 She has been fortunate to represent numerous inspiring clients who have faced debilitating challenges and have thrived despite them, including asylum seekers, foster children, battered women, and veterans.
 In one case, she began representing an Ethiopian woman seeking asylum two weeks after Ms. Lockner was sworn into the bar.
 After three trials, two trips to the Board of Immigration Appeals, and finally a trip to the Eighth Circuit where Ms. Lockner argued to overturn the immigration judge's decision, her client was finally awarded asylum status nearly nine years later.
 See Hailemichael v.
 Gonzales, 454 F.3d 878 (8th Cir.
 2008).
 She recently represented and obtained asylum for two sisters and their young children who fled Honduras due to violence that had resulted in the assassinations of their brother and their cousin, an elected official.

 Ms. Lockner also serves on the board of several organizations including The Advocates for Human Rights, The Fund for Legal Aid, and The Basilica Landmark.
-She also serves as one of two trustees to The Basilica of St. Mary where she also sits on the parish council and the finance committee.
-She previously served six years on the board of Mid-Minnesota Legal Aid.
+From 2010 to 2016, she served as one of two trustees to The Basilica of St. Mary where she also sat on the parish council and the finance committee.
+She also previously served six years on the board of Mid-Minnesota Legal Aid.

 Litigation Philosophy and Objective